 IMPORTANT INFORMATION ABOUT AP EXAMS: Please click on the letter from Mr. Murphy regarding the 2020 AP Exams.

-The Program of Studies for the 2019-2020 school year is now available on the High School website.
+The Program of Studies for the 2020-2021 school year is now available.

-Financial Aid Night was held Tuesday, October 30.
-Our program moderator from the NYS Higher Education Services Corporation who has extensive experience with the financial aid process was present to provide helpful information.
-The presentation is available for those who were not able to attend.
+Financial Aid Night was held on Thursday, October 24.
+NYS Higher Education Services Corporation representative, Ms. Paola Therasse, who has extensive experience with the financial aid process was present to provide helpful information.

-Community Service-- The deadline for community service awards consideration for grades 9, 10 and 11 is May 7; the deadline for seniors is May 14.
+Community Service-- The deadline for community service awards consideration for grades 9, 10 and 11 is May 5.
 You must have at least 25 hours in the current school year to be considered for an award.

 RCC College-Level Courses at PRHS

 The Rockland Community College High School Program (RCCHSP) is open to juniors and seniors, allowing them to take RCC courses at Pearl River High School.
 The RCC courses being offered, and their pre-requisites, are listed in the Pearl River High School Program of Studies.

 Students enrolling in the RCCHSP must complete and submit the RCCHSP Certification Form and a Student Data Form to the Guidance Office by Thursday, March 26; parental/guidance signatures are required.
 You may also apply electronically.
 Students must sit for the Accuplacer Placement Test to ensure they are eligible to take the course(s).